Man charged with attack on Arsenal goalkeeper Aaron Ramsdale

-The Football Association ‘strongly condemned’ the incident, while Tottenham Hotspur insisted that ‘violence in any form has no place in football’.

-A 35-year-old man has been charged with assaulting an Arsenal player after a match at the Tottenham Hotspur Stadium at the weekend.

-Arsenal goalkeeper Aaron Ramsdale was attacked after his side’s victory over Tottenham in the north London derby on Sunday.
+Ramsdale was attacked after his side completed a 2-0 victory over Tottenham- Hotspur in the Premier League.

 Joseph Watts is accused of assault by beating, going onto an area adjacent to the playing area and throwing a missile onto a football playing area, the Metropolitan Police said.